Back to Blog

 Real-World Impact

-Organizations implementing AI-powered incident management report:
+Organizations implementing AI-powered incident management report.

 • 70% reduction in MTTR (Mean Time To Resolution)